 Both of these terms are interrelated with each other.
 When you type something in IDE then you are doing both coding and programming.
-It means that if you learn coding, you automatically start learning programming.
-In contrast you need not to learn them separately.
+It means that if you learn to code, you automatically start learning to program.
+In contrast, you need not learn them separately.
 Learn programming by coding.

 How Long Does It Take To Learn Coding?

 It completely depends on the coding language you are going to learn.
-There are some criteria that will help you to get an idea that how long will it take to learn coding:-
+There are some criteria that will help you to get an idea that how long will it take to learn to code:-

-- Difficulty of the programming language to learn
+- The difficulty of the programming language learning

 - Prior experience required to learn programming language

 - The popularity of the programming language

 Following is the comparison table between Coding and Programming.